AbdelGhania/ETL--Startups-Funding/README.md

 Extraction

-I  used one dataset from  Kaggle
+I  used a dataset from  Kaggle

 Transformation